Giusan82/Scopa-Score-keeper/README.md

 I have used the french symbols, because are easier to find card with it.

+This app is complete and works without any error.
+It has the icon in action bar and launcher as my previous app posted before:

+In addition it has a lot of functions.
+As scrolling due to high number of functions, inputs as EditText, where you can add directly the number from the keyboard before of calculating the score of the deal.
+Then it have several spinner with a drop menu, where it is possible easly choose the right card that you need.

 <p align="center">
   <img src="Screenshot_2017-04-11-03-10-33.png" width="250"/>
   <img src="Screenshot_2017-04-11-03-11-00.png" width="250"/>